AlexZasorin/zellij-newtab-plus/README.md

 ## About

 This plugin allows you to name a new tab when creating it in Zellij, instead of having to hit another keybinding to rename it afterward.
-Soon, this will also include `zoxide` integration to quickly create tabs and navigate to the result of the zoxide query.
+If `zoxide` is installed, it will be used to set the directory of the new tab.

 ## Example Configuration